Installation

 return Response("Internal server error", status_code=500)

-Note that many frameworks (tornado, pryramid, gevent et al) will swallow exceptions that occur within their domain.
+Note that many frameworks (Tornado, Pryramid, Gevent, etc.) will swallow exceptions that occur within their domain.

-If you are in a web server environment and have HTTP request details available, you can pass these and the headers through in a dictionary (see sample.py in the GitHub repository).
-Code running on Google App Engine is supported - this requires a paid account due to required SSL support.
+If you are in a web server environment and have HTTP request details available, you can pass these to the sender as a Dict.

 from raygun4py import raygunprovider